Updated: 4th November 2018

 Firstly, I find that yellow sugarpaste is extremely sticky so I recommend leaving them for 24 hours before you apply them to your cupcakes.
-You should really do this for all toppers but sometimes you can get away with not doing it.
 Unfortunately, yellow isn’t a forgiving colour.
-As you can see, I did not do this to my toppers and as a result, they have creased once applied to the cake.
+As you can see (below), I did not do this to my toppers and as a result, they have creased once applied to the cake.

 Secondly, Dr Oetker have a ready to roll pack which includes all of the colours you need, apart from white, which is available in most supermarkets.
 You may want to buy some extra yellow if you plan on making a lot of cupcakes.